learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl explain resource[.field]...
 ~~~

-And the output is the specification of the resource or resource field.
-The displayed information is identical to the information in the API reference.
+The command outputs the specification of the requested resource or field.
+The information shown by `kubectl explain` is identical to the information in the API reference.

 Here you can see `kubectl explain` in action:

 ![](explain.cast)

 By default, `kubectl explain` displays only a single level of fields.
-You can recursively display all fields and sub-fields (without their descriptions) with the `--recursive` flag:
+You can display the **entire tree** of fields with the `--recursive` flag:

 ~~~bash
 kubectl explain deployment.spec --recursive
 ~~~

-In case you're not sure about which resource names you can use with `kubectl explain`, you can display all of them with the following command:
+In case you're not sure about which **resource names** you can use with `kubectl explain`, you can display all of them with the following command:

 ~~~bash
 kubectl api-resources
 ~~~

 This command displays the resource names in their plural form (e.g. `deployments` instead of `deployment`).
 It also displays the shortname (e.g. `deploy`) for those resources that have one.
 Don't worry about these differences.
-In general, all of these name variants are equivalent for kubectl.
+All of these name variants are equivalent for kubectl.
 That is, you can use any of them for `kubectl explain`.

-For example, all the following commands are equivalent:
+For example, all of the following commands are equivalent:

 ~~~bash
 kubectl explain deployments.spec